engie-new-business/technicaldoc/README.md

 # 🚀 Getting started

+*Estimated time to complete this guide: less than 10 minutes*

 Rockside relayer is a non-custodial transaction delivery service.
 When sending a transaction to Rockside, you provide:

 * the `gas price limit` which is the maximum price you want to apply to the transaction